azam-analyst/Tableau-Projects/Sales Lead Analysis/readme.md

 4. Lead flow was the highest in UK meaning UK sales reps were in discussion with highest number of clients

 KPI calculation in Tableau:

 Number of leads created:

-In order to track the number of leads created a new caluclate field was created as following:
+In order to track the number of leads created a new caluclated field was created in Tableau by counting the number of 'Contacted' field on Lead state column as following:

 COUNT(IF [Lead State]="CONTACTED" THEN [Lead Id] END)

 Number of Leads won:
+The KPI was created by tableay calculated field by couting the filed 'Won' on Lead state column.

 COUNT(IF [Lead State]="WON" THEN [Lead Id] END)

 Lead conversion rate:

 The KPI is created to track the conversion rate which calculates the percentage of leads won compared to the percentage of leads created.

 Tableau field:
 [# of Leads Won]/[# of Leads Created]

 Avergae Sales Cycle time:

 The sales cycle time measures the time between lead creation and lead winning date.
 The more less the cycle time the more efficient are the sales team on winning leads thus creating profitability.

 Tableau Field:

 DATEDIFF('day',[Lead Creation Date],[Lead Winning Date])

 Lead Flow:

 The number of leads the sales team are working.
 This KPI field can be created by counting the number of 'In Dialogue' fields on Lead State column.

 Tableau calculated field:

 COUNT(IF [Lead State]="In Dialogue" THEN [Lead Id] END)

 # Final Dashboard: